madrascode/css-design-practise/google-play-term-service/README.md

 ## Component we will be building is : Google Play Term Service Card

-- In this Component we will deal with basic padding and margins.
+- In this Component we have to deal with basic padding and margins.